A Practical Survey on Faster and Lighter Transformers: Introduction

 The Transformer's capacity comes at the cost of a quadratic computational and memory complexity with respect to the sequence length.
-Therefore, training large Transformers is prohibitively long.
+Therefore, training large Transformers is prohibitively slow and expensive.
 For instance, \citet{liu2019roberta} introduced RoBERTa, which was pre-trained on 1024 high-end V100 graphics processing units (GPUs) for approximately a day.
-Although a few large pre-trained Transformers have been publicly released, fine-tuning them on the tasks of interest is still computationally expensive.
+Although numerous large pre-trained Transformers have been publicly released, fine-tuning them on the tasks of interest is still computationally expensive.
 Furthermore, the sequence lengths are restricted by the amount of memory available.
-Typically, a GPU with 16 GB of memory handles sentences of 512 words.
+Indeed, practitioners typically use large mini-batches with relatively short sequences because the Transformer's optimization is known to be particularly unstable with small mini-batches.
+Typically, a GPU with 16 GB of memory handles sequences up to 512 words.
 Consequently, there exists an actual need for lighter and faster Transformers as only a few large organizations can afford to train massive models.
-As of the writing of this paper, the largest dense Transformer is GPT-3~\citep{brown2020language} which requires 355 years to train on a V100 GPU, costing around 4,600,000\$ of cloud instances\footnote{\url{https://lambdalabs.com/blog/demystifying-gpt-3}}.
+As of the writing of this paper, the largest dense Transformer is GPT-3~\citep{brown2020language} which requires 355 years to train on a V100 GPU, costing around 4,600,000\$ of cloud instances\footnote[1]{\url{https://lambdalabs.com/blog/demystifying-gpt-3}}.